-A Priest or permanent Deacon of good standing who takes genuine delight in their own call to service and lives it out in a way that can be a role model to others.
+An Anglican priest of good standing who takes genuine delight in their own call to service and lives it out in a way that can be a role model to others.

 Some experience (e.g. a placement) of chaplaincy in an educational setting.